yk1002/CarND-Behavioral-Cloning-P3/README.md

 * Image from right camera (320 pixels x 160 pixels x RGB)
 * Steering angle (in degrees)

-Images from left and right cameras were used for training (and training only) as if they were from the center camera with an appropriate correction applied to the corresponding steering angle.
+Images from left and right cameras were used for training (and training only) as if they were from the center camera with an appropriate correction (0.35 degree) applied to the corresponding steering angle.
 The benefit of using them is two fold:

 1. Increases the number of training samples.
 1. Teaches the AI how to steer back to the center of the road.